 Risk Factors for Nutritional Anemia

 A risk factor makes the chances of getting a disease or health problem higher.
-You can have anemia with or without any of those listed below.
-But the more risks you have, the higher the chances you can have it.
+You can have anemia with or without the ones listed below.

-Talk to your doctor about the steps you need to take to lower your risk.
+Talk to your doctor about things you can do to lower your risk.

 Gender and Age

-Eating poorly can make the risk of certain types of anemia higher.
-This can also happen if you drink too much tea or eat a lot of wheat-based foods.
+Eating poorly can increase the risk of anemia.
+Drinking too much tea or eating a lot of wheat-based foods can also increase the risk.
 These may slow how much iron is taken into the body.